GamingKatze-hyper/hiddriver360/README.md

 - DualShock 4 (PS4 controller)
 - more to come, as its quite easy to extend

+## How to install
+1.Transfer hiddriver.xex in your Xbox 360 Root Folder
+2.Start Dashlaunch and load you config
+3.Under Plugins set hiddriver.xex as a Plugin 4.Restart your Xbox 360 and your Controllers should work

 ## How to build
 1. Acquire the official Xbox 360 SDK using black magic
 2. Install visual studio 2010 ultimate and visual studio 2019